Black Friday Bootcamp – get yourself fighting fit

 The things you should do BEFORE the Black Friday sales begin.

 Black Friday is nearly here.
 Almost.
-Even though it won’t take place this year until Friday 24 November, the emails are already beginning to filter through and some early sales have begun.
-This will really ramp up in the next week.
+Even though it won’t take place this year until Friday 28 November, the emails are already beginning to filter through and some early sales have begun.
+This will really ramp up later in the month.

 That’s going to bring in a huge temptation to spend money, but also the potential to save money on things you actually need.